Mojo Bag

 Blessed and natural waters like Church waters, rainwater, river or spring waters, herbal-floral colognes such as Florida Water and Hoyt's cologne, and even liquors like Whiskey and Rum are used in which large leaves or roots and other solid materials are being soaked.

 God-made ingredients such as roots, herbs, animal parts, and minerals used for mojo bags are believed to be naturally and immanently powerful, so traditional rootworkers do not perform any consecration or empowering rituals to bless or charge them with energy, just like how some Neo-pagans do in every implement or supply they have.
-Instead, rootworkers talk to the herbs and minerals, reminding them of their magical purpose and they 'bless' and 'thank' God for increasing divine presence in the world through recognition of God's role in creating the spiritual and magical attributes of the herbs, roots, minerals, and animals.
+Instead, rootworkers talk to the herbs and minerals, reminding them of their magical purpose, and they 'bless' and 'thank' God for increasing divine presence in the world through recognition of God's role in creating the spiritual and magical attributes of the herbs, roots, minerals, and animals.

-When feeding, the bag is not generally soaked through the oils, special waters, etc. but simply dabbed with the liquids.
+When feeding, the bag is not generally soaked through the oils, special waters, etc., but simply dabbed with the liquids.
 The only exception to this rule is a gambling hand, as old-time poker players were instructed by rootworkers to make their women urinate all over the mojo hand.
 However, such a mojo bag would only be used for one night and should be disposed of properly after the game.

 Mojo bags are usually always carried by the person, always out of sight and, most significantly, out of the range of touch of others.
 A mojo is typically worn by a person under the clothes or, if not worn, hidden away somewhere safe.
 For the first seven days, most rootworkers suggest that their clients keep it as close to the owner as possible, wearing it near the skin.
 After seven days, it is up to the owner if he would still like to wear it, pocket it, put it in the bag, or hide it in a secret place and only carry it when its magic is needed.
 Suppose someone accidentally or unintentionally notices the bag.
-In that case, one should never reveal its purpose but instead, immediately change the topic of conversation for him to prevent the 'killing of the hand.'
+In that case, one should never reveal its purpose but immediately change the conversation topic for him to prevent the 'killing of the hand.'

 Love Attraction mojo hand with ingredients like a rose petal, lovage root, two magnetic lodestones, and iron filings.